-Citrus, grapes, wine and potatoes were some of the top agricultural trade exports of 2008, mainly to EU countries with UK and Greece being the biggest importers, as well as Russia and the Middle East.
+Citrus, grapes, wine, and potatoes were some of the top agricultural trade exports of 2008, mainly to EU countries with UK and Greece being the most significant importers, as well as Russia and the Middle East.

 The Ministry of Agriculture, Natural Resources and Environment currently consists of 11 Departments and Agencies;

-The Department of Agriculture's main mission is to develop the Farmers field through training and guidance to farmers, planning and implementing development programs.
-The Department prepared, and subsequently implements the Rural Development program 2007 - 2013, which is an ambitious project specifically designed to revitalise the rural economy, ensuring the short and long-term future of the countryside.
+The Department prepared and subsequently implemented the Rural Development program 2007 – 2013, which was an ambitious project specifically designed to revitalize the rural economy, ensuring the short and long-term future of the countryside.

 3) The protection of water resources from pollution.

-By following a number of water saving measures, which require little time and money to implement, not just during drought conditions but year-round, significant amounts of water can be saved.
+By following many water saving measures, which require little time and money to implement, not just during drought conditions but year-round, significant amounts of water can be saved.

-• Take a shower instead of a bath and avoid having to run the water until it’s hot.
-Turn off shower water while you apply soap to body.
+- Take a shower instead of a bath and avoid having to run the water until it’s hot.
+Turn off shower water while you apply soap to your body.

-• Turn off water while you shave and/or brush teeth.
+- Turn off the water while you shave or brush teeth.

-• Water the garden with a watering can early in the morning or in the evening when evaporation is limited.
+- Water the garden with a watering can early in the morning or the evening when evaporation is limited.

 - Wash the car with a sponge and a bucket, instead of a hosepipe, which is prohibited by Law.